charneetk/grpc-py-helloWorld/README.md

 When the client successfully connects to the server, the output should be:

-Greeter client received: Hello, World!
+Greeter client received: Hello, Codeblock!